Disklo/dotfiles/README.md

 ## Requirements

-The following software is required to fully utilize the configurations provided in this repository (specifically the Hyprland setup).
+The following software is required to fully utilize the configurations provided in this repository (specifically the Hyprland setup, but SwayFX and Niri config files are coming soon).

 ### Core & Window Management
 *   **Hyprland**: The tiling window manager.